CoLRev-Environment/colrev/docs/source/manual/pdf_retrieval/pdf_get.rst

 colrev pdf-get
 ==================================

-In the :program:`colrev pdf-get` operation, records transition from `rev_prescreen_included` to `pdf_imported` or `pdf_needs_manual_retrieval`.
+In the ``colrev pdf-get`` operation, records transition from `rev_prescreen_included` to `pdf_imported` or `pdf_needs_manual_retrieval`.
 It is possible to adapt the settings for `pdf_required_for_screen_and_synthesis`, `pdf_path_type`, and `rename_pdfs`.

-The retrieval based on `colrev.local_index` may retrieve up to 80 or 90% of the PDFs, especially when larger PDF collections are stored locally and when multiple authors use :program:`colrev pdf-get` to collect PDFs from their local machines.
+The retrieval based on `colrev.local_index` may retrieve up to 80 or 90% of the PDFs, especially when larger PDF collections are stored locally and when multiple authors use ``colrev pdf-get`` to collect PDFs from their local machines.
-When PDFs cannot be retrieved automatically, CoLRev provides an interactive convenience function :program:`colrev pdf-get-man`.
+When PDFs cannot be retrieved automatically, CoLRev provides an interactive convenience function ``colrev pdf-get-man``.

 ..
     - Mention discard

-    :program:`colrev pdf-get` retrieves PDFs based on
+    ``colrev pdf-get` retrieves PDFs based on

     - unpaywall.org
     - any other local CoLRev repository